presslabs/toplytics/README.md

 ### About the makers
 This plugin was developed by the crafty people at Presslabs—the Smart Managed WordPress Hosting Platform.
 Here we bring high-performance hosting and business intelligence for WordPress sites.
-In our spare time, we contribute to the global open-source community with our plugins.
+In our spare time, we contribute to the global open-source community with our code.

-We built this plugin in 2013 to provide a less resource consuming alternative to help our clients that wanted to display a list with the most popular articles on their websites.
+We built this plugin in 2013 to provide a less resource consuming alternative to help our clients that wanted to display a list with the most popular articles on their websites and avoid counting clicks on the site by writing in the WordPress DB.

 ### What is Toplytics?
 This plugin displays the most visited posts as a widget, using data extracted from Google Analytics.
 Toplytics is designed to work with high-traffic sites and all types of caching.